At a Glance

 Some tips for your application 🫡

 Tailor Your CV: Make sure your CV highlights relevant experience in social care, particularly any roles that involved working with families or children.
-Emphasise your skills in communication, empathy, and support.
+Emphasise your skills in promoting dignity and empowerment, as these are key aspects of the role.

-Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for caring for individuals and your understanding of the responsibilities of a Support Worker.
-Mention specific experiences that demonstrate your ability to promote service users' rights and emotional wellbeing.
+Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for caring for individuals and making a positive impact on their lives.
+Mention specific experiences that demonstrate your ability to support families and assess parenting skills.

 How to prepare for a job interview at Hays Specialist Recruitment Limited